blackboxnlp/blackboxnlp.github.io/index.md

 The sixth edition of BlackboxNLP will be co-located with EMNLP, in Singapore on December 7 2023.

 ## News
 - We welcome EMNLP Findings papers with a focus on model interpretability for presentation at the BlackboxNLP workshop.
-Please contact us via [blackboxnlp@googlegroups.com](blackboxnlp@googlegroups.com) by the 25th of October, 12:00 AoE.
+Please contact us via [blackboxnlp@googlegroups.com](blackboxnlp@googlegroups.com) by the 25th of October, noon ET.
 - We started a YouTube channel: [https://www.youtube.com/@blackboxnlp](https://www.youtube.com/@blackboxnlp).
 Subscribe to be informed of all upcoming content.
 You can already watch the BlackboxNLP 2022 keynotes.

 ## Invited Speakers